linode/docs/docs/platform/accounts-and-passwords/index.md

     ![Configure permissions for a user in the Linode Manager.](users-manager.png "Linode manager")

-1. Select checkboxes in the **Global Grants** section to allow the user to add [Linodes](/docs/getting-started/), [NodeBalancers](http://localhost:1313/docs/platform/nodebalancer/getting-started-with-nodebalancers/), [Domains](http://localhost:1313/docs/networking/dns/dns-manager-overview/#domain-zones), [Longview](http://localhost:1313/docs/platform/longview/longview/) clients, [Block Storage Volumes](http://localhost:1313/docs/platform/block-storage/how-to-use-block-storage-with-your-linode/) to the account, create [StackScripts](http://localhost:1313/docs/platform/stackscripts/) and frozen [Images](http://localhost:1313/docs/platform/linode-images/), access all billing information, and cancel the entire account.
+1. Select the boxes in the **Global Grants** section to allow the user to add [Linodes](/docs/getting-started/), [NodeBalancers](http://localhost:1313/docs/platform/nodebalancer/getting-started-with-nodebalancers/), [Domains](http://localhost:1313/docs/networking/dns/dns-manager-overview/#domain-zones), [Longview](http://localhost:1313/docs/platform/longview/longview/) clients, [Block Storage Volumes](http://localhost:1313/docs/platform/block-storage/how-to-use-block-storage-with-your-linode/) to the account, create [StackScripts](http://localhost:1313/docs/platform/stackscripts/) and frozen [Images](http://localhost:1313/docs/platform/linode-images/), access all billing information, and cancel the entire account.

     {{< note >}}
 Granting access to settings denoted with a dollar sign ($) will allow the user to perform actions that incur billing costs, such as adding or resizing a Linode.

 {{< /note >}}

-1. Select checkboxes in the other sections to allow the user to access certain features and sections of the Linode Manager.
+1. Select the boxes in the other sections to allow the user to access certain features and sections of the Linode Manager.
 1. When you have finished configuring the user's permissions, click **Update Grants**.
 The user's permissions will be saved and effective immediately.

 ### Recovering a Lost Username